ArtistGodGun/sdsc/readme.md

 # SDSC - SingleDrumSourceClassification
 Hello.
-I am an artist named Godgun (real name: Keonhee Hong) who studied composition in South Korea and has been involved in music activities across various genres.
+I am an "ArtistGodgun" (real name: Keonhee Hong) who studied composition in South Korea and has been involved in music activities across various genres.
 Currently, I am developing an artificial intelligence for music composition.

 ## Project Description